idsia-robotics/leds-as-pretext/README.md

-# Self-Supervised Learning of Visual Robot Localization Using Prediction of LEDs States as a Pretext Task
+# Self-Supervised Learning of Visual Robot Localization Using LED State Prediction as a Pretext Task

-*Mirko Nava, Nicola Armas, Antonio Paolillo, Jerome Guzzi, Luca Maria Gambardella, and Alessandro Giusti*
+*Mirko Nava, Nicholas Carlotti, Luca Crupi, Daniele Palossi, and Alessandro Giusti*

 Dalle Molle Institute for Artificial Intelligence, USI-SUPSI, Lugano (Switzerland)

 ### Abstract

-We propose a novel self-supervised approach to learn CNNs that perform visual localization of a robot in an image using very small labeled training datasets.
-Self-supervision is obtained by jointly learning a pretext task, i.e., predicting the state of the LEDs of the target robot.
-This pretext task is compelling because: a) it indirectly forces the model to learn to locate the target robot in the image in order to determine its LED states; b) it can be trained on large datasets collected in any environment with no external supervision or tracking infrastructure.
-We instantiate the general approach to a concrete task: visual relative localization of nano-quadrotors.
-Experimental results on a challenging dataset show that the approach is very effective; compared to a baseline that does not use the proposed pretext task, it reduces the mean absolute localization error by as much as 78% (43 to 9 pixels on *x*; 28 to 6 pixels on *y*).
+We propose a novel self-supervised approach for learning to localize robots equipped with controllable LEDs visually.
+We rely on a few training samples labeled with position ground truth and many training samples in which only the LED state is known, whose collection is cheap.
+We show that using LED state prediction as a pretext task significantly helps to solve the visual localization end task.
+The resulting model does not require knowledge of LED states during inference. <br>
+We instantiate the approach to visual relative localization of nano-quadrotors: experimental results show that using our pretext task significantly improves localization accuracy (from 68.3% to 76.2%) and outperforms alternative strategies, such as a supervised baseline, model pre-training, or an autoencoding pretext task.
+We deploy our model aboard a 27-g Crazyflie nano-drone, running at 21 fps, in a position-tracking task of a peer nano-drone.
+Our approach, relying on position labels for only 300 images, yields a mean tracking error of 4.2 cm versus 11.9 cm of a supervised baseline model trained without our pretext task.

 <img src="https://github.com/idsia-robotics/leds-as-pretext/blob/main/img/led_pretext_approach.png" width="850" alt="LEDs as Pretext approach" />
 Figure 1: *Overview of our approach.
 The model is trained to predict: the drone position in the current frame, by minimizing the end loss (**L**end) defined on **T**l (bottom); and the current state of the four drone LEDs, by minimizing the pretext loss (**L**pretext) defined on **T**l and **T**u (top).*